jakelazaroff/redux-keep/README.md

 ### Writing your own storage 👨🏿‍🔬

-Writing your own storage is easy 💪🏽!
+Writing your own storage is easy!
 It's just an object with three functions: `get`, `set`, and `remove`:

 ```javascript
 export const localStorage = {